nikita-loik/one-datum-two-data/_posts/2020-12-14-best-hunter.md

   - jobsearch
 ---

 Looking for a new job is a full-time, unpaid, often exhausting, and sometimes humiliating job of its own.
-Occasionally, one may be in some luck to be hunted by a skillful headhunter, who does not treat an applicant as game, but instead turns the process itself into a rewarding game, no matter the outcome.
+Occasionally, one may be in some luck to be hunted by a skillful headhunter, who does not treat an applicant as game, but instead turns the process itself into a rewarding game — no matter the outcome.

 In the last two years I have been in touch with over 83 headhunters (83 are only the ones I managed to keep the records of).
-In all cases I was contacted by the headhunter via LinkedIn.
+In all cases I was approached by the headhunter via LinkedIn.

 Over time, the criteria on which to judge whether the headhunter is fit fot the game emerge. **The good headhunters** just make the game crystal-clear to you and **provide relevant information up front in succinct form**: